flybywiresim/aircraft/README.md

 The A32NX Project is a community-driven open source project to create a free Airbus A320neo in Microsoft Flight Simulator that is as close to reality as possible.

-The following aircraft configuration is currently simulated:
+The following aircraft configuration is currently simulated or targeted:

 ### A320neo